Yandex Cloud

 • Examples

-Yandex StoreDoc automatically creates a daily backup.
+Yandex StoreDoc automatically takes a daily backup as well.
 For this backup, you can configure the start time and retention period.

 Restoring a cluster from a backupRestoring a cluster from a backup